bulwark-crypto/Bulwark-KB/docs/Guides/Secure-Home-Node.md

 ## Video Guide

-To help you with the installation of your Secure Home Node, we have created a two-part video guide.
+To help you with the installation of your Secure Home Node, we have created a video guide.

 [Part 1](https://www.youtube.com/watch?v=GGQz9hNGbKg) explains how to connect your Secure Home node to your network.